• Skip to primary navigation

 Dissolve 1 tablespoon tamarind paste in ¼-cup warm water before adding it to the sauce.
 Do not add additional water.

-Spiralized Sweet Potato Pad Thai, cooked, in large wok.
+Spiralized Pad Thai with shrimp, cooked in a large wok.

 Large wok with spiralized sweet potato noodles, vegetables, and shrimp.
 Granished with cilantro and peanuts.